 Sense of calm

-Long-term kratom abuse can cause long-lasting effects and irreversible damage.
+A long-term kratom addiction can cause long-lasting effects and irreversible damage.
 Like most drugs, both legal and illegal, there are indicators that an individual is abusing Kratom.
 These signs include:

 Increased heart rate and blood pressure